steadramon/ESPGeiger/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Version of ESPGeiger Affected**
-Full version including model type, for example ESP32 vX.Y.Z Pulse or ESP8266 vX.Y.Z GC10
+Full version including model type, for example ESP32 vX.Y.Z Pulse or ESP8266 vX.Y.Z Serial

 **Geiger Counter in Use**
 Cajoe v1.1/GC10-nxt etc